chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

      end
    end

-We nedd to set the periofic boundary conditions now for compatibility, but particles do not interact with these boundaries at the current stage.
+We need to set the periodic boundary conditions now for compatibility, but particles do not interact with these boundaries at the current stage.
 The next subsection explains how particles are prevented from interacting with the periodic boundaries.

 Floating Walls
 --------------